SB 43 and CARE Court: Community FAQ

 These are the steps after someone files the petition:

-- The judge decides whether the person likely meets the CARE criteria based on the report.
+2. The judge decides whether the person likely meets the CARE criteria.

-- If the judge decides that the person likely meets the CARE criteria, then they set the initial appearance (14 days).
+4. If the judge decides that the person likely meets the CARE criteria, then they set the initial appearance (14 days) and appoint an attorney to represent the respondent.
+The respondent also has the option to select a volunteer supporter here.

-- If the person, their lawyer, and the court agree on the CARE agreement, then they set a follow up hearing for 60 days.
+1. If the respondent, their lawyer, and the court agree on the CARE agreement, then they set a follow up hearing for 60 days.
 The court can also make changes to the CARE agreement before approving it.

-- If the person, their lawyer, and the judge do not agree on the CARE agreement, then the court orders another clinical evaluation.
+2. If the respondent, their lawyer, and the judge do not agree on the CARE agreement, then the court orders another clinical evaluation.

-- Care plan review hearing: At this next hearing, the judge can approve the CARE Plan.
-This starts the beginning of the year long CARE process.
+11. CARE Plan review hearing: At this next hearing, the judge can approve the CARE Plan.
+This starts the beginning of the year-long CARE process.

-- As part of the CARE plan review hearing, the court decides whether the person has capacity to provide informed consent.
-If the court thinks the person cannot provide informed consent, then the CARE Plan can require medically necessary stabilization medication.11
+1. As part of the CARE Plan review hearing, the court decides whether the person has capacity to provide informed consent.
+If the court thinks the person cannot provide informed consent, then the CARE Plan can require medically necessary stabilization medication.10

-Note that by the start of the year-long CARE process, an individual has received two clinical evaluations and appeared in court at least four times.12
+Note that by the start of the year-long CARE process, an individual has received two clinical evaluations and appeared in court at least four times.11

 What is the difference between a CARE Agreement and a CARE Plan?